IamMohitGupta/E-commerce/README.md

 # E-commerce
-A college project , performed in  a team of 4 members.
+A University project , performed in  a team of 4 members.